the-events-calendar/the-events-calendar/readme.txt

 = [4.2.1] 2016-06-22 =

-* Fix - Fix issue where width of content area in photo view was inheriting styles making it too narrow [62288]
+* Fix - Fix issue where width of content area in photo view was inheriting styles making it too narrow
-* Fix - allow '0' to be set as the value of additional fields [45674]
+* Fix - Allow '0' to be set as the value of additional fields
-* Fix - graciously handle malformed recurrence event meta information [44209]
+* Fix - Graciously handle malformed recurrence event meta information
-* Tweak - added helper text near Distance filter to add clarity for Filter Bar users [46726]
+* Tweak - Added helper text near Distance filter to add clarity for Filter Bar users
-* Fix - fixed an issue where 'All Day' label was displaying Wednesday rather than the time column [62240]
+* Fix - Fixed an issue where 'All Day' label was displaying on Wednesday rather than the time column

 = [4.2] 2016-06-08 =